Mrick343/rand_MacChanger/README.md

 # rand_MacChanger
-A Project in which a valid Mac address generates.
+A Project in which provides a valid Mac address.
 In normal macchnager they gives you a ivalid MAC Address which can be detectable.
 But using this tool it give a valid MAC address which will not be detectable.

 for example: